Maybe you feel like you have a central theme in your life: Always running late? Always getting hit on by the wrong guys? Toilet always occupied?

 Create a key symbol for the story (whether it’s a being, object, circumstance or else), describe it, and incorporate it into the story seamlessly.
 It has to play a pivotal role.
 Additional bonus points, if you can add other minor symbols.

-Go ahead and post your results in the comments!
+Go ahead and post your prompt in the comments!

 THE GOOD-BYE PART